Ethics committee: United States

 In the United States, an ethics committee is usually known as an institutional review board (IRB) or research ethics board (REB) and is dedicated to overseeing the rights and well-being of research subjects participating in scientific studies in the US.
 Similarly in Canada, the committee is called a Research Ethics Board (REB).

 Australia

 In Australia, an ethics committee in medical research refers to a Human Research Ethics Committee (HREC).

+New Zealand

+Aotearoa New Zealand's ethics committee is Kāhui Matatika o te Motu, also known as the National Ethics Advisory Committee (NEAC).
+They outline the standards for ethical and health research, which are used by the Health and Disability Ethics Committee (HDEC) to assess research and services related to health and disability.

 Canada

 Since 1977 for the purposes of its subsidies to university research the Government of Canada, under the GOSA Act in the person (since 2015) of its Minister of Innovation, Science and Industry, donates annually to several of the federal funder agencies; these in turn disburse the funds into person-sized chunks.
 These persons typically are university professors, who are selected according to success in the wielding of soft power as measured by track record.
 In Canada, the Interagency Advisory Panel on Research Ethics (IAPRE) promotes "the ethical conduct of research involving human participants" under a document sometimes referred to as TCPS2.
 The panel was jointly started in 2001 by three of the federal university research-funding agencies CIHR, NSERC, and SSHRC.
 The IAPRE FAQ says that "Failure to comply with the requirements of the TCPS2 by researchers or their institution may result in a recourse by the Agencies."
 Other organizations have opted to adhere to the TCPS2, for example the National Research Council Canada, the Department of National Defence and Health Canada.
 The IAPRE maintains that some private REBs have opted to adhere to TCPS2 as well.
 It is worthwhile to note that not all research in Canada is dependent on federal funds.